vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-generate-hic/fanc_auto.rst

 ``--restore-coverage`` option to force matrix entries in a chromosome to sum up to the total number of reads before correction.

-You can run the Hi-C processing step independently with the ``kaic hic`` command, as described in detail in :ref:`kaic-hic`
+You can run the Hi-C processing step independently with the ``fanc hic`` command, as described in detail in :ref:`fanc-hic`

 ===========
 Mixed input
 ===========

-Now that we have covered all the different input options fort ``kaic auto``, it is worth stressing that you can combined different types of input in the same command. ``kaic auto`` will attempt to automatically determine the commands necessary for each input to run through the entire pipeline, and will merge inputs into a single fragment-level Hic object before binning.
+Now that we have covered all the different input options fort ``fanc auto``, it is worth stressing that you can combined different types of input in the same command. ``fanc auto`` will attempt to automatically determine the commands necessary for each input to run through the entire pipeline, and will merge inputs into a single fragment-level Hic object before binning.